kieraneglin/pinchflat/README.md

 - Custom rules for handling YouTube Shorts and livestreams
 - Advanced options like setting cutoff dates and filtering by title
 - Reliable hands-off operation
+- Can pass cookies to YouTube to download your private playlists ([docs](https://github.com/kieraneglin/pinchflat/wiki/YouTube-Cookies))

 ## Screenshots